 For this assignment, you will write a parallel program to load an image file, add a horizontal blur, and save the blurred image to a file.

-You will also analyze the performance of your program.
+You will also apply Amdahl's Law to predict the expected speedup and compare this to the actual performance of your program.

 Most image file formats write the image data in binary, and utilize compression in order to keep the file sizes small.
 Unfortunately, this makes reading them in quite difficult.
 In contrast, the PPM image format is quite simple and easy to work with.